jbat10/KIT325/docs/AVML Usage Guide.md

 If the file is not run as sudo, the user will lack the permission needed to run the file.
 Ensure sudo is present at the start of the command.

-### Mounting a USB drive - THIS PROBABLY DOESNT NEED TO BE HERE

-If your device has not automatically mounted when connected:
-1. find the name of the drive by running: "sudo fdisk -l".
-2. In the output, locate your device.
-It will generally be /dev/sdb or /dev/sdb1.
-3. from her, create a mount destination.
-An empty directory will suffice
-4. run the command: "sudo mount /dev/sdb (name of drive) /media/usb (mount point directory)
-5. The device has now been mounted. use this pathway when executing avml from the drive.

-### Finding mounted device path

-Mounted devices are usually found within the /media pathway.
-You can run the command: cat /proc/mounts to find the pathway of this device.

-## References

-help with mounting USB drive: https://askubuntu.com/questions/37767/how-to-access-a-usb-flash-drive-from-the-terminal